MHillier98/MHillier98/README.md

 With a love for solving problems and writing code since a young age, I have been writing code for well over a decade, and professionally since 2017.

-* Currently working at DesignCrowd on [BrandCrowd](https://www.brandcrowd.com/) (Jan 2022 - Present)
+* Currently working at [Design.com](https://www.design.com/) (Jan 2022 - Present)
 * Worked at [Helpwise](https://helpwise.com.au/) (Aug 2017 - Dec 2021)

-Working on a Star Wars complete marathon tracker as a hobby project: [watchstarwars.app](https://www.watchstarwars.app/)
+Working on a Star Wars marathon / complete watch tracker as a hobby project: [WatchStarWars.app](https://www.watchstarwars.app/)

 I completed a bachelor's degree and an honours research project at [UTS](https://www.uts.edu.au/) (2017 - 2021), where I studied information technology, designed and programmed 2D & 3D games, and wrote a thesis on interaction design for VR & AR user training in the same physical and digital locations.